 John R Miller grew up in Hedgesville, a small town in the eastern panhandle of West Virginia where the mountains meet Interstate 81.
 A co-founding member of hard-traveling bands Prison Book Club and The Fox Hunt, and crafting a unique-and-familiar blend of country blues & folk, he has performed music in nearly all 50 states, Canada, Ireland, the UK, Japan, and much of Europe.
-He has twice appeared on NPR's Mountain Stage with The Fox Hunt, and as a bassist he has performed and toured extensively with the Hackensaw Boys, Locust Honey, William Matheny & the Strange Constellations, and many others.
+He has twice appeared on NPR's Mountain Stage with The Fox Hunt.
 He has also been a featured songwriter and performer on the Travelin' Appalachians Revue.
 John can often be found performing solo, alongside fiddle player Chloe Edmonstone, or with his band The Engine Lights.
-New album is due in 2018 via Emperor Records.
+New album The Trouble You Follow is available now via Emperor Records.

 From Dog Man by Howard Parsons: